Join me!

 • Type of bulb: true bulb

-• Flower color: blue, pink, or white
+• Flower colour: blue, pink, or white

 • Flowering period: May